 Now that you know your business is vulnerable to burglaries, you can take steps to keep it from occurring again.
 Consider getting more secure doors, installing an alarm, or upgrading your lighting system.
 Talk to employees or change company policies to ensure the business isn’t an easy target.
 Many small business robberies are inside jobs, so you may need to carefully vet your employees.

 Businesses are prime targets for break-ins and burglaries.
 Fortunately, business insurance is available to replace stolen or damaged items and cover necessary repairs.
-If you need reliable, affordable insurance for your business, turn to the professionals at Altra Insurance Services.
-Our service is second to none, and we provide a wide variety of insurance products, including homeowners, renters, and auto insurance.
-San Diego business owners should give us a call at (800) 719-9972 for a free quote.
+If you need reliable, affordable business insurance for your business, turn to the professionals at Altra Insurance Services.
+Our service is second to none, and we provide a wide variety of insurance products, including homeowners, renters, and auto insurance Chula Vista.
+Business owners should give us a call at (800) 719-9972 for a free quote.